-In this article, we will learn about the SNMP protocol, understand its meaning, and how it works in computer networks.
-We will also cover important information like SNMP components, port numbers, and configuration steps in this guide.
+In this article, we will understand the SNMP meaning and how it works in computer networks.
+We will also cover important information about its components, port numbers, and configuration.

 Simple Network Management Protocol (SNMP) is an Internet Standard protocol used for collecting and organizing information about managed devices on IP networks and for modifying that information to change device behavior.